jakeajames/doubleH3lix/README.md

 idk, probably something's broken somewhere

 update 1: attempt #1 failed, patchfinder also requires kernelcache.
-Attempt #2 will use xerub's patchfinder. eta son
+Attempt #2 will use xerub's patchfinder. eta son update 2: added new patchfinder, all i know is that it compiles

 No this doesn't use tihmstar's way to get offset since kernelcaches are encrypted on iOS 9, however PhoenixNonce didn't seem to use any big offsets, which probably means it already works on every device